antoniolofiego/StarWarsSpaceshipStore/README.md

 - Button to remove all ships of one type from cart
 - Button to clear the whole cart
 - DARK THEME!

-## What's next?

-- Integration and E2E tests with Jest/RTL and Cypress.
+- E2E testing with Cypress on most functionalities

 ## Setup